grafana/terraform-provider-grafana/README.md

 ### Running Tests

 Acceptance tests require a running instance of Grafana.
-You can either handle unning an instance of Grafana yourself or use `docker-compose`.
+You can either handle running an instance of Grafana yourself or use `docker-compose`.

 If you choose `docker-compose`, run `make testacc-docker`.
 This is the simplest option, but often not the quickest.